 The critical work of nursing shared governance is shared decision making between nurse leaders and the point of care nurses to support things such as evidence-based practice projects, resource allocation, and new equipment purchases.

-Nursing shared governance promotes both nurse satisfaction and positive outcomes for patients.
-Nurses take ownership for their decentralized decision-making which in turn creates strong leadership skills for staff members.
+Nursing shared governance promotes both nurse satisfaction and positive patient outcomes.
+Nurses take ownership for their decentralized decision-making.
+Nursing shared governance creates strong leadership skills for staff members.

 Tips for Shared Governance

 The goal of shared governance councils or teams in shared governance is to take into consideration all clinical areas and nursing administration.
 This includes nurse leaders, clinical nurses, leadership groups, as well as other members of the unit/department team such as nursing assistants and unit coordinators.
 A great example of shared governance in nursing is having a diverse group.
 You will ensure you are hearing the voice of all groups impacted by the decision practicing a shared governance structure and shared governance model.

 A best practice for council membership is for individuals to volunteer or be nominated by their colleagues.
 Creating shared governance councils will take time and effort from everyone involved.
 The councils will need individuals to volunteer to participate.

 Structural consideration should also be given to the various levels of councils such as system, organization, unit/department, service line or specialty.

 Reasonable Timeline for Implementation

 For the best chances for positive outcomes, there needs to be a realistic timeline set in place.
 Implementing shared governance requires the acquisition of new knowledge and skills inclusive of decision-making processes, understanding of data, and action planning techniques all while forming a cohesive team.
 Taking the time to create your structure and processes before implementing supports long-term shared governance success.